mozaik-association/mozaik/docs/Distribution-list-module.md

 # Distribution lists

-As with the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module provide you to manage distribution lists of the organisaiton.
-Its advantage compared to the standard Odoo module is that it is much more complete and powerful.
+As with the standard Odoo module that allows to create mailing lists, the Mozaik distribution list module - wich is more powerfull and complete than the Odoo standard - provide you to manage distribution lists of the organisaiton.

 It will provide access to :

-- The general informations of the distribution list
+- The general information of the distribution list
 - The inclusion and exclusion filters
 - Opt-in/opt-out preferences
 - The exporting